caoccao/Javet/docs/tutorial/advanced/cli_options_in_node_js.rst

 Options
 =======

 Options are often used to turn on some Node.js specific features.
-Let's take module ``node:sqlite`` for instance.
+Let's take Temporal for instance.

-Starting from Node.js v22, sqlite has been a built-in module.
-However, it is not enabled by default.
+Temporal is a stage-3 TC39 proposal exposed in Node.js behind ``--harmony-temporal``.
 Let's see how to enable it in Javet.

 Step 1: Set Options
 -------------------